London Heathrow (LHR) is one of the world's busiest international airports. There are now five terminals at this massive London airport.

 Terminal 3 is used primarily by OneWorld alliance members including American Airlines, Cathay Pacific, Finnair, Japan Airlines, Qantas, Royal Jordanian, SriLankan Airlines, TAM and British Airways for both domestic and international flights.

 When you enter the terminal, check-in is located on the ground floor at the front of the building and the departures area is above the check-in desks on the first floor.
 Continue reading for tips on making your experience in Terminal 3 much smoother.

 01 of 07

-Security checks are understandably high at such a major airport, so allow plenty of time to check-in.
+Security checks are understandably intensive at such a major airport, so allow plenty of time to check-in.
 You are advised to arrive at least 3 hours before your departure time for long-haul flights but you may need longer.

 The recommended check-in times are as follows: